-Your freedom and your future could be at stake and you have a Constitutional right to hire an attorney to represent your case.
-Even the most serious DUI cases in Orange County can be won with the right attorney on your side and a strong legal defense.
+Your freedom and your future could be at stake, and you have a Constitutional right to hire an attorney to represent your case.
+Even the most serious DUI cases in Orange County can be won with the right Orange County DUI attorney on your side and a strong legal defense.
 Contact our Orange County criminal defense attorneys at Seyb Law Group today to discuss your legal rights.

 Hire the Best Orange County Defense Attorney

-Unlike large, impersonal law firms where quantity often trumps quality, our legal team at Seyb Law Group takes a personal interest in each of our clients and their legal needs.
+Unlike large, impersonal law firms where quantity often trumps quality, our legal team at Seyb Law Group takes a personal interest in our clients and their legal needs.

 What does this mean?
-For starters, we won’t pass off your DUI case to a junior attorney just to get it done; you will work with a top DUI defense attorney whose legal expertise will best serve your defense.
+We won’t pass off your DUI case to a junior attorney just to get it done; you will work with a top DUI defense attorney whose legal expertise will best serve your defense.

-At Seyb Law Group, we believe in working directly alongside our clients and their loved ones throughout the duration of the case, and our reputation for being passionate, honest, and aggressive has earned us a great deal of respect in the courtroom.
+At Seyb Law Group, we believe in working directly alongside our clients and their loved ones throughout the case, and our reputation for being passionate, honest, and aggressive has earned us a great deal of respect in the courtroom.